AlaSQL/ala-wiki/readme.md

 * [Andrey Gershun](http://github.com/agershun)
 * [Mathias Rangel Wulff](https://twitter.com/rangelwulff)

+AlaSQL is an **OPEN Open Source Project**.
+This means that:

+> Individuals making significant and valuable contributions are given commit-access to the project to contribute as they see fit.
+This project is more like an open wiki than a standard guarded open source project.

-_AlaSQL is an open source project and we appreciate any and all contributions we can get.
+We appreciate any and all contributions we can get.
 If you feel like contributing, have a look at [CONTRIBUTING.md](https://github.com/agershun/alasql/blob/develop/CONTRIBUTING.md)._